nehaacharyab/EmployeeMetricsReport/README.md

 - `Manager.java`: Represents a manager in the company.
 A manager is also an employee, but has additional properties and methods.
 - `CompanyStaff.java`: An interface that both `Employee` and `Manager` classes implement.

+## Assumptions

+- The first line of the CSV file is a header and should be skipped.
+- The salary field can be parsed as a BigDecimal and should be greater than zero
+- The CSV file from which employees are loaded is always correctly formatted and located at the specified path and follow the expected structure, if not exception will be encountered.
+- Calculation of reporting line between employee and CEO is done excluding both employee and CEO
+- The CSV file tagged to this project is big_company_1000_records.csv and contains 1000 records in total

 ## Getting Started

 To build the project, navigate to the project root directory and run: